-Any party that becomes aware of circumstances for revocation SHALL request a revocation as soon as possible.
+Any party that becomes aware of circumstances for revocation SHALL request a revocation as soon as possible but not later than within one business day.

 4.9.5 Time within which CA must process the revocation request

 The Registration Authority SHALL act on a revocation request within one business day.